radiantearth/stac-spec/extensions/eo/README.md

 ## Implementations

-A number of implementations listed on [STAC Implementations page](../../implementations.md) are making use of the core EO properties, including the SpaceNet, CBERS, sat-api and Planet implementations.
+A number of implementations listed on [STAC Examples on stacspec.org](https://stacspec.org/#examples) are making use of the core EO properties, including the SpaceNet, CBERS, sat-api and Planet implementations.
 This is not marked as more mature because the eo:bands portion is still being fleshed out.